kshitij-india/content-to-disk-writer/Readme.md

 # content-to-disk-writer #
-A NodeJS server which accepts text contents over http POST request and writes them to the file "file-content.txt"
+A NodeJS server which accepts text contents over http POST request and writes them to the file "file-content.txt".

 ## Installation ##